emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 Deploying Emscripten Compiled Pages
 ===================================

 Emscripten compiled output can either be run directly in a JS shell from command line, or hosted on a web page.
 When hosting asm.js and WebAssembly compiled pages as .html for browsers to execute, Emscripten provides a default `HTML shell file` that serves as a launcher to run the code, simplified to get started with development.
-However when getting ready to release and host the content on a web site, a number of extra features and customizations are likely in order to polish the visitor experience.
-This guide highlights things to pay attention to when deploying sites to a CDN.
+However when getting ready to release and host the content on a web site, a number of extra features and customizations are likely needed to polish the visitor experience.
+This guide highlights things to pay attention to when deploying sites to the public.

 Build Files and Custom Shell
 ============================

 Emscripten build output consists of two essential parts: 1) the low level compiled code module and 2) the JavaScript runtime to interact with it.
-If targeting WebAssembly, the compiled code is stored in a file ``out.wasm`` and the runtime lives in a file ``out.js``.
+If targeting WebAssembly which is done with linker flags ``-s WASM=1 -o out.html``, the compiled code is stored in a file ``out.wasm`` and the runtime lives in a file ``out.js``.
 When targeting asm.js there exists an additional binary file ``out.mem`` that contains the static memory section of the compiled code.
 This part is embedded in the ``out.wasm`` file when targeting WebAssembly.

 By default when targeting asm.js, the compiled code and the runtime are fused in the same ``out.js`` file.
 For moderately large asm.js projects, it is recommended to use the ``--separate-asm`` flag to separate the compiled code to its own ``out.asm.js`` file, which enables browsers to optimize memory usage for the compiled asm.js code.

 Additional build output files can also exist, depending on which features are used.
 If the Emscripten file packager is used, a binary ``out.data`` package is generated, along with an associated ``out.data.js`` loader file.
 Also Emscripten pthreads and Fetch APIs have their own associated Web Worker related script ``.js`` output files.

 Developers can choose to output either to JavaScript or HTML.
-If outputting JavaScript (``emcc -o out.js``), developer is expected to manually create the ``out.html`` main page in which the code is run in browsers.
-When targeting HTML with ``emcc -o out.html``, Emscripten will generate the HTML shell file automatically.
+If outputting JavaScript (``emcc -o out.js``), the developer is expected to manually create the ``out.html`` main page in which the code is run in browsers.
+When targeting HTML with ``emcc -o out.html`` (the recommended build mode), Emscripten will generate the HTML shell file automatically.
 This shell file can be customized by using the ``emcc -o out.html --shell-file path/to/custom_shell.html`` linker directive.
 Copy the `default minimal HTML shell file <https://github.com/kripken/emscripten/blob/master/src/shell_minimal.html>`_ from Emscripten repository to your project tree to get a good starting template for a customized shell file.

 The following sections offer tips for improving the site experience.